 Four-year institutions will accept a maximum of 64 semester hours of credit toward degree requirements.
 Engineering students may transfer up to 72 hours.
 Students planning to transfer should work closely with their advisor.
-The new computerized advisor program provides accurate and up-to-date information about transferring courses.
-College handbooks and catalogs are located in the Advising and Recruitment Center.
 Students who transfer to Kansas Regents Institutions are subject to the terms of the Transfer and Articulation Agreement.

 Courses may be taken one at a time for credit.
 However, any course may be repeated.
 The last repeat of a course shall replace any earlier credit hours or grade points earned for such course.
 EXCEPTION: Some courses may be taken for credit more than one time.
 These courses are indicated in the Course Description section.
 These are either activity or participation courses in which requirements vary from term to term.

 Dropping and Adding Classes